pcuste1/cmsc471/HW3/README.md

 # hw3
-starter files for hw3

-complete ms.py and nq.py to define CSP subclasses for a generic magic square and n-queens problems

-python test.py 60 will test your classes
+python test.py 60 will test the classes

 see test.txt for sample output